Frequently Asked Questions

 What is Greenlink?

-Greenlink is a proposed electricity interconnector linking the power markets in Ireland and Great Britain.
+Greenlink is a planned electricity interconnector linking the power markets in Ireland and Great Britain.
 The project has a nominal capacity of 500MW and comprises a subsea and underground cable and associated converter stations to connect EirGrid’s Great Island transmission substation in County Wexford (Ireland) and National Grid’s Pembroke transmission substation in Pembrokeshire (Wales).

 Why is it needed?